Prosecutors look into spate of horse deaths at Santa Anita

 ARCADIA, Calif.
-(AP) — The Los Angeles County district attorney’s office says it has assigned investigators to help look into 22 recent horse deaths at Santa Anita.
+(AP) — Investigators with a prosecutors’ office have been assigned to help look into 22 recent horse deaths at Santa Anita, a spokesman for the Los Angeles County district attorney’s office said Friday.

-District attorney’s spokesman Greg Risling said Friday the investigators will work with the California Horse Racing Board as it probes the deaths.
+The investigators will work with the California Horse Racing Board as it probes the deaths, said district attorney’s spokesman Greg Risling said.

-Meanwhile California Rep. Judy Chu, whose district includes the racetrack, says she’s outraged and is calling on a House committee to hold a hearing on the treatment of horses at Santa Anita.
+He declined to say what sparked his office’s involvement and when the decision was made.

-A spokesman for the racetrack didn’t immediately respond to a message seeking comment.
+The most recent horse death happened Thursday, when a local news station, KTTV-TV, captured video of a 3-year-old named Princess Lili B breaking down just past the finish line after a half-mile workout.
+That marked the 22nd death at the track since the winter meet began Dec.
+26.

 Most Read Nation & World Stories